-7.3 Capacity Building
+7.3 Capacity building

 Capacity building in terms of human skills and equipment is the cornerstone of sustainable geothermal development in the country.
+Tanzania is progressively developing strategic local capacity in terms of specific knowledge and skills relevant to exploration, development and utilization for supporting the geothermal development.
 As such, TGDC accords high priority to capacity building and it is currently preparing a grand plan for acquiring the required skills and equipment to enable it to execute its mandates.